Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Results

-\subsection{Rank-based evaluation}
+Table~\ref{tab:levels_context} shows the F1 scores by verbosity and context level for all models.
+The benefit of including context varies across models -- there is a bigger performance increase for the Llama model with added contextual information, topping the performance for CB in both tasks as opposed to prompts with no context.
+For the GPT models, there is some positive impact of metadata (C2).
+The least beneficial is the addition of co-text \alert{but no metadata} (C1), including speaker information, which is vital when given previous responses.
+Concerning prompt verbosity levels, context's impact is higher on less verbose prompts, showing contextual information complements brief definitions.

+\subsection{Rank-Based Evaluation}

 In light of resource constraints, fact-checking organizations have devised principles to prioritize claims based on their check-worthiness.
 This invites the question of whether zero- and few-shot LLM prompting could be used for that purpose.
-To investigate this, we frame CW as a ranking task and rank the claims based on the LLM's confidence for the positive class.
-We used token likelihood of the positive class as a measure of confidence.
+To investigate this, we frame CW as a \alert{binary relevance ranking} and rank the claims based on the LLM's confidence for the positive class.
+We used the token likelihood of the positive class as a measure of confidence.
 The quality of the so-obtained ranking will depend on how well the LLM is calibrated.
 Thus, we first evaluate the LLMs' calibration accuracy using the expected calibration error (ECE).
-Figure~\ref{fig:f1-calibration} shows the predictive accuracy (F1 score) against calibration accuracy ($1-\mathrm{ECE}$) across datasets and prompt verbosity levels (we only use prompts at context level C0, i.e., we add no context information).
-For each dataset, we select the prompt that scores high on both predictive and calibration accuracy.
-The prompts with the highest F1 scores are usually also the best-calibrated ones, except for NEWS, where we select level V1 as Pareto-optimal.
+Figure~\ref{fig:f1-calibration} shows the predictive accuracy (F1 score) against calibration accuracy ($1-\mathrm{ECE}$) across datasets and prompt verbosity levels (we only use prompts at context level C0, i.e., no context information).

+Per model and dataset, we select the prompt that scores high on predictive and calibration accuracy.
+The prompts with the highest F1 scores are usually the best-calibrated ones, except for NEWS, where we select level V1 as Pareto-optimal.

-Table~\ref{tab:ranking} shows the rank-based performance scores for the selected prompts on \emph{gpt-4-turbo}: average precision (AP), precision-at-10 (P@10), and precision-at-R, where R equals the total number of positives in the dataset.
+Table~\ref{tab:ranking} shows the rank-based performance scores for the selected prompts: average precision (AP), precision-at-10 (P@10), and precision-at-R, where R equals the total number of positives in the dataset.
 The rank-based performance scores mirror the classification accuracy scores: they are high for datasets with high predictive accuracy (CB and ENV) and lower for datasets with lower predictive accuracy (NEWS and CLEF).
 Our results suggest that LLM models with high predictive accuracy also produce well-calibrated scores using ECE and may be readily used as check-worthiness rankers.